AbbyBounty/webdev/notes/language.md

         -easy to uderstand                            - tough to understand -it is simple debug                           - it is very complex
         - it portable                                 - it can't be portable
-        - it needs compiler or interpreter            - it needs assembler for translation